Abortion in India: The Medical Board shall consist of the following

-Abortion law in India
+History

 Before 1971 (Indian Penal Code, 1860)

-Before 1971, abortion was criminalized under Section 312 of the Indian Penal Code, 1860, describing it as intentionally "causing miscarriage".
-Except in cases where abortion was carried out to save the life of the woman, it was a punishable offense and criminalized women/providers, with whoever voluntarily caused a woman with child to miscarry facing three years in prison and/or a fine, and the woman availing of the service facing seven years in prison and/or a fine.
+Before 1971, abortion was criminalized under Section 312 of the Indian Penal Code, 1860 Except in cases where abortion was carried out to save the life of the woman, it was a punishable offense.
+The Code criminalized both women and providers, with whoever voluntarily caused a woman with child to miscarry facing three years in prison and/or a fine, and the woman availing of the service facing seven years in prison and/or a fine.

-It was in the 1960s, when abortion was legal in 15 countries, that deliberation on a legal framework for induced abortion in India was initiated.
-The alarmingly increased number of abortions taking place put the Ministry of Health and Family Welfare (MoHFW) on alert.
-To address this, the government of India instated a committee in 1964 led by Shantilal Shah to come up with suggestions to draft the abortion law for India.
-The recommendations of this committee were accepted in 1970 and introduced in the Parliament as the Medical Termination of Pregnancy Bill.
-This bill was passed in August 1971 as the Medical Termination of Pregnancy Act, which was authored by Sripati Chandrasekhar.